covid19mm/covid19mm.github.io/_posts/2020-05-07-fourth-report.markdown

 ## Proximity network

-The average degree of the proximity network, *&lt;k&gt;, shows an increasing trend in all regions since the second half of April.
+The average degree of the proximity network, *&lt;k&gt;*, shows an increasing trend in all regions since the second half of April.
 Overall, the values of *&lt;k&gt;* remained below the baseline levels.
 After the lift of the lockdown, the average degree has increased to **-44%** below baseline in the North, **-36%** in the Center and **-34%** in the South.